-- Expenses are very important for the company as it helps the company to measure the cost incurred by the company for running its regular operations.
+- Expenses are very important for the company as it helps it measure the cost incurred for running its regular operations.
 It shows how much cost the company has to incur to generate the revenue.

-- If a company incurs more expenses in comparison with its competitors, this may be an indication of poor stock management by the company and the company may face overstock or oversupply problems in the future.
+- Suppose a company incurs more expenses in comparison with its competitors.
+In that case, this may indicate poor stock management by the company, and the company may face overstock or oversupply problems in the future.